oncokb/oncokb-annotator/README.md

 All structural variants with two different gene partners, they will be considered as functional fusions.

+Note: StructuralVariantAnnotator only supports somatic variants.
+Germline annotation is not supported.

 Get more details on the command line using `python StructuralVariantAnnotator.py -h`.

 ### Clinical Data (Combine MAF+CNA+Fusion)